 It’s been a while since I switched from Sony to Fuji.
-At this point, I am ready to give you my reasons for the switch and how I compare Fuji vs Sony crop sensor cameras.
+At this point, I am ready to give you my reasons for the switch and how I compare Fujifilm vs Sony crop sensor cameras.

 I must first admit that the Fujifilm was not what I expected at all.
 It actually turned out to be entirely the opposite of my expectations.
+I got interested in Fujifilm because of the need for a better user experience, but I stayed with it because of image quality, and stellar Fuji lenses.

 Let me explain.